xymus/mnit/README.markdown

 The _bin_ directory contains a few more programs than mnitc to simplify the use of the MNit system.

-The _mnit-android-trace_ is a small wrapper to ndk-stack to simplify debuging MNit application on Android.
+_mnit-android-trace_ is a small wrapper to ndk-stack to simplify debuging MNit application on Android.
 It must be called from the root of your MNit project.
 It wields results if there is a native crash in your Android application.
 It doesn't report Nit crash or native crash in system librairies.

+The script _svg-to-pngs_ uses Inkscape to export PNG images from SVG files.
+It will extract all objects with an id prefixed by "0" to the given folder.
+The SVG file __must__ be redimensioned to fit all the drawings.

+Usage: svg-to-pngs art/drawing.svg assets/images